 - Add new lines if necessary

-- And, customise the page with your preferred layout
+- And, customize the page with your preferred layout